tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Popcorn-Writeup.md

 The next step is to perform a privilege escalation from `www-data` to `root`.
 There are two ways to do this.
 The first way is to abuse a known vulnerability in Linux PAM and the second is through kernel exploitation, as we'll see in the next two sections.

 # Privilege Escalation - Linux PAM
-Linux [Pluggable Authentication Modules](https://en.wikipedia.org/wiki/Linux_PAM) (PAM) is a set of libraries that can be used to configure authenticate users a centralized manner.
-It makes it possible to separate authentication from source code.
-Instead, authentication can be configured through config files.
-PAM can for example be used to authenticate users, check if a user account is valid or enforce the usage of strong passwords.checking the directories on the target host, we can discover the directory .cache in the `george` users home directory.
-This directory is typically created and used by PAM.
+Linux [Pluggable Authentication Modules](https://en.wikipedia.org/wiki/Linux_PAM) (PAM) is a set of libraries that can be used to configure authentication of users in a centralized manner.
+It makes it possible to separate authentication mechanisms from source code by allowing the configuration of these mechanisms through config files.
+PAM can for example be used to check if a user account is valid, authenticate a user or enforce the usage of strong passwords.

-dpkg -l | grep pam

-If we check the PAM version, as performed above, we can see that the host uses PAM version 1.0.0 which is vulnerable to CVE-2010-0832 which has an exploit on [exploitdb](https://www.exploit-db.com/exploits/14273).
+We can search for PAM among the list of installed packages by executing the command `dpkg -l | grep pam`.
+The output of the command, displayed below, state that version `1.1.0-2ubuntu1` of `libpam-modules` is being used.
+By executing `lsb_release -a` it is possible to see that OS of the target is `Ubuntu 9.10`.
+Using this particular version of `libpam-modules` on `Ubuntu 9.10` makes the host vulnerable to [CVE-2010-0832](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2010-0832) which has an exploit available on [ExploitDB](https://www.exploit-db.com/exploits/14273).
 The content of this exploit is shown below.
-By reading the exploit, we can see that the only relevant part is line x `ln -sf $1 $HOME/.cache` where the exploit creates a symbolic link from the `.cache` directory to a file we want to change permissions for.
-We could use the exploit as is or just use this command.
+By reading the exploit, we can see that the only relevant part is line 11 `ln -sf $1 $HOME/.cache` where the exploit creates a symbolic link from the `.cache` directory in a users home directory, to a file we want to change permissions for.
+From the code, and from [Mitre](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2010-0832), it is evident that the file which we create a symbolic link to will be owned by our user the next time we log in.

 {% highlight bash linenos %}
 if [ $# -eq 0 ]; then